“A DREAM DOESN’T BECOME REALITY THROUGH MAGIC; IT TAKES SWEAT, DETERMINATION, AND HARD WORK.” – Colin Powell

 Winners Through Persistence

 With a few general education courses able to be transferred from the University of Utah, taking a full credit load each quarter, massive amounts of caffeine, and intense emotional support from Bree I was able to complete a four-year bachelor’s of computer science degree in a year and three quarters.
-I graduated with a 3.9 GPA and was Valedictorian of my graduating class.
+I graduated with a 3.9 GPA, honored Summa Cum Laude, and was Valedictorian of my graduating class.
 I had job offers to pick from before I even walked on stage to collect my diploma, including one from IBM.

 Our lives had finally changed.
 The change did not come from a wealthy benefactor or deceased rich uncle, it did not come through handouts, and it did not come as an anonymous gift.
 It was the result of a strong work ethic, determination, willpower, hard work, persistence, and most important of all, the teamwork from a powerfully strong set of individuals working together to better their futures and the futures of their kids.